Diagnosability of labeled $\mathfrak{D_p}$ automata: Preliminaries

-The results in Lemma~\ref{lem1_diag_LMPautomata} show that a dioid has some features of \emph{time elapsing}, if we consider an element greater than ${\bf1}$ as a positive time elapsing (${\bf1}$ means no time elapses), and also consider the product of two elements greater than ${\bf1}$ as the total time elapsing (see \eqref{item14_diag_LMPautomata}).
-In order to see whether a dioid has more features of time elapsing, one may ask given $a,b\in\D$ such that ${\bf 1}\prec a\prec b$, is it true that (a) $b\prec b\otimes a$ and (b) $a\prec a^2$?
+The results in Lemma~\ref{lem1_diag_LMPautomata} show that a dioid exhibits some features of \emph{time elapsing}, if we consider an element greater than ${\bf1}$ as a positive time elapsing (${\bf1}$ means no time elapses), and also consider the product of two elements greater than ${\bf1}$ as the total time elapsing (see \eqref{item14_diag_LMPautomata}).
+In order to see whether a dioid has more features of time elapsing, one may ask given $a\in T$ such that ${\bf 1}\prec a$, for a sufficiently large $n\in\N$, whether (\romannumeral1) $a^n$ can be arbitrarily large, and moreover, whether (\romannumeral2) $a^n$ can make any nonzero element $t$ {arbitrarily large via multiplying $t$ by $a^n$.
 Generally not.
-Consider dioid
+Consider the following example. \begin{example} Consider dioid